Skyjacked (film): Plot

 During a flight from Oakland to Minneapolis, passenger Elly Brewster aboard Global Airways Flight 502, a Boeing 707, discovers a bomb threat written in lipstick on the mirror of a first-class bathroom.
 Captain Hank O'Hara believes it may be a hoax, but when a second lipstick threat is left on lead stewardess Angela Thatcher's serving tray, he is convinced to follow its instructions: "Bomb on plane divert to Anchorage, Alaska.
 No Joke, No Tricks.
 Death."
 To avoid an explosive decompression en route, he flies at lower altitude, increasing fuel consumption.

 O'Hara is not convinced by passenger Gary Brown that his erratically behaving seatmate, Sgt.
 Jerome K. Weber, is the hijacker.
 Severe storms plague the trip north and drain even more fuel.
 Visibility approaching the airport is so poor that United States Air Force ground-controlled approach specialist Sgt.
 Ben Puzo is called in.
 His radar shows the airliner on a collision course with a small plane with radio failure, but Flight 502 has too little fuel for a go-around.
 O'Hara sees the other aircraft at the last moment and avoids a collision, then is talked down safely.

 Once on the ground, passengers attempt to disarm Weber, a Vietnam veteran driven insane by war trauma, but he brandishes a pistol, then fends them off.
 He pulls the pin from a grenade and threatens to detonate it if anyone attempts to interfere with his plans.
 Weber goes to the cockpit and demands the aircraft be refueled.
-While he’s occupied there, Angela oversees the escape of the economy-class passengers by emergency slide.
-Weber is upset when he discovers this but allows the other three stewardesses to leave.
+While he is occupied there, Angela oversees the escape of the economy-class passengers by emergency slide.
+Weber is upset when he discovers this, but allows the other three stewardesses to leave.
 He keeps the remaining crew and first-class passengers as hostages, including U.S. Senator Arne Lindner and the pregnant Harriett Stevens, who has gone into premature labor.